 Hiking the Routeburn Track with New Zealand Trails

-Often, it may not be possible to fit the full 32 km (19 miles) multi-day hike of the Routeburn Track into a vacation schedule.
-A day walk on the trail is the best answer – this way, you'll experience the grandeur and some of the trail's special sights without the need to complete the full distance.
-On our World Heritage Walking Tour, we begin our Routeburn Track experience in a place that's aptly named Paradise.
-Journeying through beech forests just like the filming locations from Lord of the Rings, we wind our way to Routeburn Flats beside the crystal-clear river.
+Often, it may not be possible to fit the full 32 km (19 miles) multi-day hike of the Routeburn Track into a vacation schedule so a day walk on the trail might be the best answer.
+This way, you'll experience the grandeur and some of the trail's special sights without the need to complete the full distance.
+On our fully guided New Zealand hiking tours, we sample the best of the Routeburn without having to worry about crowded huts or big heavy packs.
+Depending on which of our trips you've chosen we'll sample the Routeburn Track from either Routeburn Shelter or The Divide.
+On our Grand Explorer and World Heritage tours we'll begin from Routeburn Shelter, journeying through stunning beech forests just like the filming locations from Lord of the Rings, winding our way to Routeburn Flats beside the crystal-clear river.
 For the brave, a cool dip is highly refreshing!
-If you're after a challenge, there is the option of the hike to Routeburn Falls, where you’ll be rewarded with spectacular views of the valley, mountains and beyond.
+If you're after a challenge, there is also the option of the hike to Routeburn Falls, where you’ll be rewarded with spectacular views of the valley, mountains and beyond.
 On all our other South Island tours (Masterpiece, Kiwi Classic, and Pure South), you will experience the Routeburn Track from the other end, hiking up to the spectacular Key Summit.